Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Theoretical Properties of the Spatial Deconfounder

+Assumption~\ref{assump:conditional_consistency_confounder} states two requirements: (i) an \emph{identification} requirement---that a population substitute confounder $Z_s^\star$ measurable with respect to $(A_s,A_{\gN_s},\rmX_s,\rmX_{\gN_s})$ exists and restores ignorability---and (ii) an \emph{estimation} requirement---that the chosen Stage \circledbig{1} factor model consistently recovers $Z_s^\star$.
+We do not claim that C-VAEs are identifiable in full generality; rather, the assumption should be read as a well-specification/consistency condition on the selected conditional factor model class.
+In practice, we encourage stable recovery by incorporating spatial priors and can further regularize toward identifiability using objectives such as the IMA-regularized loss of \citet{reizinger2022embrace}.

+\begin{remark}[Relation to known deconfounder limitations] Critiques of the ``deconfounder'' methods note that unconstrained factor models may admit multiple substitute confounders consistent with the observed treatment distribution, leading to non-identifiability of causal effects \citep{d2019comment}.
+We do not claim to avoid this issue in full generality.
+Our setting mitigates it by adding structure relative to the generic multi-cause case: the GMRF prior restricts $Z$ to smooth spatial fields, and the multi-cause signal comes from neighboring treatments shaped by the same latent spatial driver, rather than unrelated causes such as items in a recommender system.
+These restrictions make substitute-confounder recovery more plausible in the regimes we target, though not guaranteed. \end{remark}

 \textbf{Intuition.} Under interference, each site’s treatment is observed together with those of its neighbors.
-Because both $A_s$ and $A_{\gN_s}$ are influenced by the same smooth latent field $U(s)$, they provide multiple noisy “views’’ of that field.
-By fitting a factor model to the joint distribution of own and neighbor treatments, we reconstruct a substitute confounder $Z_s$ that captures the underlying spatial structure.
-Conditioning on $Z_s$ (together with observed covariates) restores ignorability, enabling unbiased estimation of direct and spillover effects.
+Because both $A_s$ and $A_{\gN_s}$ are influenced by the same latent field $U$, they provide multiple noisy ``views'' of the underlying spatial structure.
+By fitting a factor model to the joint distribution of own and neighbor treatments, we target the population substitute confounder $Z_s^\star$ and estimate it with $\hat Z_s$.
+Conditioning on this substitute confounder (together with observed covariates) restores ignorability, enabling estimation of direct and spillover effects.

+\textbf{Sensitivity to proxy error.} In \Cref{sec:appendix_proofs}, we show that if the outcome regression is Lipschitz in $Z$, then using $\hat Z$ instead of $Z^\star$ induces $O\!\big(\E\|\hat Z-Z^\star\|\big)$ error in the direct and spillover treatment effects.